Netflix and device both freeze

 Turn your device off, then back on

-1. Turn off your Android.
-Make sure it's powered off, not just locked.
+1. Turn off your phone or tablet.
+Make sure it's turned off, not just locked.

 2. Turn it back on.